zynksoftware/Zynk-Workflow/_docs/Magento-V1-Connector/Downloading-Invoices-from-Magento.md

 ---
 slug: downloading-invoices-from-magento
 redirect_from: "/article/261-downloading-invoices-from-magento"
-title: Downloading Invoices from Magento
+title: Exporting Invoices from Magento
 ---
-This task will download invoices from Magento in Magento XML format.
+This task will export invoices from Magento in Magento XML format.
 The results can be filtered if required.
 See below for a sample output file.

 ## Settings
 ### Connection
 _Required_
 The Magento connection to use.
 See the [Connecting to Magento](connecting-to-magento) article if you require more information on how to create/manage connections.

-### Download All
+### Export All
 _Required_
-Set to true to download all invoices which match the filter, or false to also filter on new/modified invoices.
+Set to true to export all invoices which match the filter, or false to also filter on new/modified invoices.

-### Download From
+### Export From
 _Required_
-The rolling date the download new/modified invoices from.
+The rolling date the export new/modified invoices from.
 This will update automatically each time the task runs.

 ### Start Date
 _Optional_
-No invoices created before this date will be downloaded, even if modified.
+No invoices created before this date will be exported, even if modified.

 ### Output File
 _Required_